dorsale/dorsale/README.md

-# dorsal
+# dorsale

-Dorsal is an attempt at creating a TS equivalent of Spring for Java
+Dorsale is an attempt at creating a TS equivalent of Spring for Java